 Davinci IQ Review [4K Video] ~16:46

-The Davinci IQ vaporizer retails for $274.99 and is available in Blue, Copper, Gunmetal and Stealth.
-I recommend picking it up directly from Davinci.
-Now lets jump into my Davinci IQ Review
+The Davinci IQ vaporizer retails for $274.99 and is available in Blue, Gunmetal and Stealth.
+I recommend buying the IQ directly from Davinci because they throw in the Glass Spacers and a Canvas Carrying Case for free.
+Now lets jump into my Davinci IQ Review.

 Davinci IQ Size, Portability, and Build Quality

 Size & Portability – The first thing I was blown away by was the size.
 I saw some photos of the IQ before I actually got my hands on it so I knew it was small, but I was still surprised by how small it actually was when it finally arrived.
 It does weigh bit more than I expected for its size so it feels very solid and durable in the hands.

 The IQ weighs roughly 145 grams compared to two of the lightest portables the Pax 3 comes in at around 95 grams, and the TI Grasshopper weighs about 55 grams.
 So the IQ carries a bit of extra weight when compared to some of the smallest portables currently available.

 The overall size and shape of the unit make it easy to pocket and you can completely palm it during use for maximum discretion.